juliovedovatto/nondutch-frontend-challenge/README.md

  To provide the code you must **fork** this repository (**which must remain as private**), do your changes and send an email back with the link to it stating that you finished the test.

+ **DO NOT OPEN A PULL REQUEST!** Delivering the test in a way that's not specified here will lead to it being ignored.

  ## I don't have time to do a test

  It's understandable if you don't have time to do the test, it's purpose is to know your level of knowledge in a specific library/framework.